Pyenb/CloudCheck/README.md

 `URL` defines the website adress that you want to scan.\
 `FILE` defines a file that you want to read and check if the given websites use cloudflare.

+The program will automatically remove anything before or after the URL, so `https://google.de/search?=abc` would become `google.de`

 ### Example with a single URL:

 ```bash